kwypchlo/portal-metrics/README.md

 ## Running the Banscript

+TODO: Need to specify where one acquires the evilSkylinks.txt file.
+This will be some sort of interaction with the blocker database, and it might even be something that we can automate inside of `build-banlist.sh`.

 To use the ban script, you need to add a file 'evilSkylinks.txt' to the build folder.
 The evil skylinks file should have a list of skylinks that have been identified as problematic, one per line.
 Once you have done this, your build